andriibezkorovainyi/mev/packages/contracts-foundry/lib/forge-std/README.md

 This is a rather large contract due to all of the overloading to make the UX decent.
 Primarily, it is a wrapper around the `record` and `accesses` cheatcodes.
 It can *always* find and write the storage slot(s) associated with a particular variable without knowing the storage layout.
 The one _major_ caveat to this is while a slot can be found for packed storage variables, we can't write to that variable safely.
 If a user tries to write to a packed slot, the execution throws an error, unless it is uninitialized (`bytes32(0)`).

-This works by recording all `SLOAD`s and `SSTORE`s during a function callContractMethod.
+This works by recording all `SLOAD`s and `SSTORE`s during a function call.
 If there is a single slot read or written to, it immediately returns the slot.
 Otherwise, behind the scenes, we iterate through and check each one (assuming the user passed in a `depth` parameter).
 If the variable is a struct, you can pass in a `depth` parameter which is basically the field depth.

 I.e.:
 ```solidity